WHAT IS LUNG CANCER?

-- Positron-emission tomography (PET scan).
-This imaging test uses injection of a radioactive sugar to provide information about whether or not something seen on a CT scan is metabolically active (whether it is changing or growing).
-PET scans can also be used to tell if a tumor is spreading from the primary site to other parts of the body.
+Positive-emission tomography (PET scan).
+In this test, a radioactive sugar is injected.
+It provides data about whether something seen on a CT scan is metabolically active (changing or growing).
+PET scans can tell if a tumor is spreading from the primary site to other parts of the body.

 For more resources on lung cancer, finding support, and getting answers, please visit our partners:

 American Cancer Society